amflorio/vrpsd-optimal-restocking/README.md

 ## Dependencies
 The implementation requires:
 * The [CPLEX Optimization Studio](https://www.ibm.com/ca-en/products/ilog-cplex-optimization-studio), which is free for academic use.
+* The [CVRPSEP](https://econ.au.dk/research/researcher-websites/jens-lysgaard/cvrpsep) library for the separation of capacity cuts.
+The CVRPSEP sources are included in this repo.

 ## Building and Running
 A `Makefile` is provided for reference only.
 This should be adapted to match the specific host requirements, including `CPLEX` header files and libraries.
+The CVRPSEP library should be compiled separately.

 The code compiles into a single executable `vrpsd`.
 To facilitate scripting, a numerical code is assigned to each standard VRPSD instance.
 This mapping is available in the source file `Instance.cpp`.
 For example, instance `A-n32-k5` (Augerat, 1995) corresponds to the instance number `2001`.
 To solve this instance, simply run: